2014

 East Kent Hospital University NHS Trust

-Concerns summary Multiple clinical management failures included inappropriate prescribing, delayed chest drain insertion, and poor communication of consultant findings.
+Concerns summary (AI summary) Multiple clinical management failures included inappropriate prescribing, delayed chest drain insertion, and poor communication of consultant findings.
 The Medical Registrar failed to conduct crucial pre-procedure checks, compounded by confusing medical records and absent consultant respiratory cover.

 George Stone